PMCC-BioinformaticsCore/janis-translate-examples/tutorials/tutorial1.md

     └── samtools_flagstat.cwl
 ```

-We will translate the `source/samtools_flagstat.cwl` tool into nextflow using janis, then will test out our translation using the files inside the indexed bam file in the `data/` folder.
+We will translate the `source/samtools_flagstat.cwl` tool into nextflow using janis, then will test out our translation using the indexed bam file in the `data/` folder.

 <br>